rochoa85/PepFun2/README.md

 ![Fig2](images/code_fig_2.png)

-The final function is the mutation, which allow to replace an amino acid by a non-natural monomer (NNAA).
+The final function is the mutation, which allows the replacement of an amino acid by a non-natural monomer (NNAA).
 For this is relevant to have a PDB file of the monomer that will be included in the structure, as well as other parameters:

 ```Python
 # Path to the input structure